TakeTwiceDailey/TakeTwiceDailey.github.io/_research/2023-01-13-ReflectioningBCs.md

 ## Introduction

 Both in the context of gravitational waves (GWs) and scalar waves, there has been a recent interest in black hole echoes.
-The idea behind black hole echoes is that there may be some mechanism, resulting from quantum phenomena for example, by which wave pack- ets falling into a black hole could partially reflect off of an interface before reaching the horizon, thus resulting in a potentially detectable effect.
-In the context of GW astronomy, this has opened a novel window to study ex- otic near-horizon physics phenomenologically, from cur- rent and future observations.
-However, inter- preting this data requires modelling strong gravitational systems in numerical relativity, where there does not cur- rently seem to be a good understanding of how to prop- erly implement a reflecting surface.
-There has also been some recent skepti- cism that black hole echoes can be detected at all due to the formation of an apparent horizon before the reflec- tion occurs, and having a proper way to model re- flecting surfaces allows for rigorous testing beyond order- of-magnitude estimates.
+The idea behind black hole echoes is that there may be some mechanism, resulting from quantum phenomena for example, by which wave packets falling into a black hole could partially reflect off of an interface before reaching the horizon, thus resulting in a potentially detectable effect.
+In the context of GW astronomy, this has opened a novel window to study exotic near-horizon physics phenomenologically, from current and future observations.
+However, interpreting this data requires modelling strong gravitational systems in numerical relativity, where there does not currently seem to be a good understanding of how to properly implement a reflecting surface.
+There has also been some recent skepticism that black hole echoes can be detected at all due tothe formation of an apparent horizon before the reflection occurs, and having a proper way to model reflecting surfaces allows for rigorous testing beyond order-of-magnitude estimates.